AgileRL/AgileRL/docs/tutorials/gymnasium/agilerl_rainbow_dqn_tutorial.rst

 In this tutorial, we will be training a single Rainbow-DQN agent (without HPO) to beat the Gymnasium classic control cartpole environment.
-AgileRL is a deep reinforcement learning library, focussed on improving the RL training process through evolutionary hyperparameter optimisation (HPO), which has resulted in upto 10x faster HPO compared to other popular deep RL libraries.
+AgileRL is a deep reinforcement learning library, focussed on improving the RL training process through evolutionary hyperparameter optimisation (HPO), which has resulted in up to 10x faster HPO compared to other popular deep RL libraries.
 Check out the AgileRL github `repository <https://github.com/AgileRL/AgileRL/>`__ for more information about the library.